Panchiko: 1997–2001: Formation, D>E>A>T>H>M>E>T>A>L, and disbanding

-Roughly 30 self-produced copies were burned on CD-R and shared among friends, with a few copies being sent to reviewers and labels.
+The cover artwork was taken from a panel of Mint na Bokura, a Japanese manga series by Wataru Yoshizumi spanning from 1997 to 1999.
+Notably, the EP's liner notes only credit the band members by their first names.
+The music on the EP has been described as emo, industrial, dream pop, psychedelic, shoegaze, trip hop, and vaporwave.
+Roughly 30 self-produced copies were burned on CD-Rs and shared among friends, with a few copies being sent to reviewers and labels.
 Aside from some "not very positive" reviews, Panchiko only received one response from a label they had sent their EP to, London-based record label Fierce Panda.
 Label owner Simon Williams made the following note in his demo logs documenting his impressions of the EP: